Accelerated-Cloud-Storage/Benchmarks/README.md

 ## Prerequisites

 This project requires both ACS and AWS Go/Python SDKs.
 Make sure to configure your ACS and AWS credentials before continuing.
+Please refer to those repositories if any questions arise.

 ### Setup Instructions